chromium/chromium/docs/security/security-labels.md

 7. 14 weeks after the bug is marked **Fixed**, Blintz updates the **Visibility** from **Issue access level -- Limited Visibility** to **Default Visibility** and removes security-notify@chromium.org from Collaborators, making the issue publicly visible.
-There is one crucial exception -- Blintz will not remove update the Visibility or remove security@chromium.org from Collaborators if the issue is on the **SecurityEmbargo** hotlist.
+There is one crucial exception -- Blintz will not update the Visibility or remove security@chromium.org from Collaborators if the issue is on the **SecurityEmbargo** hotlist.